I Don't Feel at Home in This World Anymore

-I Don't Feel at Home in This World Anymore (often stylized I don't feel at home in this world anymore.) is a 2017 American comedy thriller film written and directed by Macon Blair in his directorial debut.
-It stars Melanie Lynskey, Elijah Wood, David Yow, Jane Levy and Devon Graye.
-The film's title originates from an old gospel song "I Don't Feel at Home in This World Anymore", which was popularised by country singers Carter Family and Woody Guthrie.
+I Don't Feel at Home in This World Anymore (often stylized I don't feel at home in this world anymore.) is a 2017 American neo-noir comedy thriller film, written and directed by Macon Blair in his directorial debut.
+It stars Melanie Lynskey, Elijah Wood, David Yow, Jane Levy, and Devon Graye.
+The film's title originates from an old gospel song, "Ain't Got No Home", which was popularized by country singers The Carter Family and Woody Guthrie.

-The film had its world premiere at the Sundance Film Festival on January 19, 2017; it went on to win the Grand Jury Prize for the U.S. Dramatic competition.
-It was released by Netflix on 24 February 2017.
+The film had its world premiere at the Sundance Film Festival on January 19, 2017, where it went on to win the Grand Jury Prize in the U.S. Dramatic competition.
+It was released to streaming by Netflix on February 24, 2017, and was roundly praised by critics.

 Plot

 Nursing assistant Ruth returns home from a bad day at work to find she has been burgled.
 She reports to the police that the thief has stolen her medication, her grandmother's silverware and a laptop computer.
 When she asks Detective William Bendix for advice, he merely chastises her for leaving her door unlocked.
 Ruth asks her neighbors if they saw anything suspicious; one of them, Tony, becomes enraged that someone would target a neighbor.
 When a mobile app reveals the location of her laptop and the police refuse to do anything, she enlists Tony's help.

 Ruth and Tony go to the location, where Ruth intimidates the owner into returning her laptop.
 He claims that he bought it from a fence who operates a resale shop.
 Ruth and Tony investigate the shop the next morning, where they find the stolen silverware and a man whose shoe matches a print left in her yard.
 Ruth gets into a scuffle with the owner when he demands she pay for the stolen silverware, and after he breaks her finger, Tony knocks him unconscious, at which point the two flee.

 Tony, having recorded the license plate number on the thief's van, researches it and learns that it is registered to someone named Christian Rumack.
 Ruth and Tony impersonate cops at the address belonging to the van, where a woman named Meredith lets them inside.
 She reveals that the owner of the van, her husband Chris, is not the one who uses the van; it is instead her step-son, who was given the van by his father.
 Chris Senior returns home abruptly with his bodyguard Cesar.
 Ruth states that she only wants to confront Christian about his behavior, but Chris taunts her for her idealism and kicks them out.
 As they leave, Ruth steals lawn art from Chris and Meredith.
 Disillusioned with Ruth's behavior, Tony goes back to his house, leaving Ruth alone.